Contact information

 I completed a Master Degree in Physics specialising in electronics and cybernetics, followed by a PhD in Neurophysiology studying cortical control of movement and social interaction (University of Rome, Italy)

-Before moving to Oxford, I worked as a postdoctoral researcher in Wolfram Schultz's laboratory in Cambridge (UK), investigating reward and economic decisions in the primate brain.
+Before moving to Oxford, I worked as a postdoctoral researcher in Wolfram Schultz's laboratory in Cambridge (UK), unravelling the code for reward and economic decisions in primates' dopamine neurons.

 Recent publications